-◘ Fig. B-1 Growth curves (vertically shaded) of a species without (A) or under (B-F) competitive pressure (horizontally shaded).
-Ordinate: Growth intensity or substance production; abscissa: Site factor.

 Competition is not a direct dependency relationship between species.
 It can be recognized by the fact that isolated plants develop more luxuriantly than those in a plant community.
 Inhibition in competition is mostly due to deprivation of light by above-ground organs or of water or nutrients in root competition.
 Whether certain inhibitors secreted by the plants also play an important role in the competition (allelopathy) is difficult to prove under natural conditions.
 Only in some cases this seems to be the case.
-In other cases, there is probably also mutual promotion, in particular through substance exchange via the fungal hyphae network in the soil, which can connect the mycorrhiza of different trees and supply additional nutrients to young seedlings (ammen system).
-In ecosystems, however, the processes of competition far outweigh those of such cooperation.
+In other cases, there is probably also mutual promotion, in particular through substance exchange via the fungal hyphae network in the soil, which can connect the mycorrhiza of different trees and supply additional nutrients to young seedlings (nursing system).
+In ecosystems, however, the processes of competition outweigh those of such cooperation.

-◘ Fig. B-2 Ecogram of the most important forest-forming tree species of Central Europe of the submontane stage in a temperate-suboceanic climate.
+◘ Fig. B-2 Ecogram of the most important forest tree species of Central Europe of the submontane stage in a temperate-suboceanic climate.
 The font size expresses approximately the proportion of the tree layer that would be expected as a result of natural competition (modified after Ellenberg 1996).

 In competition, a distinction is made between intraspecific, which takes place among individuals of the same species, and interspecific between different species.
 The first promotes the survival of the most vigorous individuals and serves to preserve the species.
 In interspecific competition, one species may gain dominance and displace the other, or an equilibrium may develop in mixed stands, depending on the competitive strength of each partner.
 In the mountains of Central Europe, for example, it can be observed on the beech-spruce border that beech predominates on southern slopes, spruce on northern slopes, while on eastern and western slopes both more or less balance each other out and form mixed stands.
 These will also form if the seedlings of one species develop better under alien species than under individuals of the same species, which seems to be true in the tropical virgin forest, perhaps because herbivore and parasite pressure or other inhibiting factors are graded accordingly.

 The competitive vigor of a species is a very complicated and difficult phenomenon to measure, especially considering that it can vary greatly with the stage of development.
 It is weakest in seedlings and young plants and increases with age, especially in trees.
 It always applies only to very specific environmental conditions.
 The totality of all morphological and physiological characteristics of a species is important.
-Bienne species are more competitive than annuelle because they begin growth in the second year with greater reserves accumulated during the first year.
+Biennial species are more competitive than annuals because they begin growth in the second year with greater reserves accumulated during the first year.
 For the same reason, from the third year onwards, perennial herbs are superior to biennials.
 Woody species are victorious over perennial herbs if they are not suppressed in the first years of life, i.e. if they succeed in forming woody axillary organs that rise above the herb layer.

 As a result of competition, similar combinations of plant species occur again and again at similar sites in a limited area, which are referred to as plant communities (phytozonoses).
 In Central Europe, for example: Beech forests on calcareous soils with their herbaceous flora or alluvial forests, certain types of bogs or reed beds, etc.